 Schmidt nails the point that kids see an immoral, corrupt buffoon in the current president.
 It taints their view of public service, politics, the presidency, and even grown-ups in general for creating this travesty.
 They’ll carry their tainted outlook into adulthood and apply it as they ultimately take their turn running the country.
 This is terrifying to contemplate.
 There is a common belief that Trump is damaging the institution of the presidency for decades to come.
 The example he sets for children and young political aspirants is one of those ways.

 “The president even has griped to several people that [Stormy] Daniels is not the type of woman he finds attractive.”

-(Parker, Ashley & Rucker, Philip & Dawsey, Josh; “‘Not in a punch-back mode’: Why Trump Has Been Largely Silent on Stormy Daniels”; The Washington Post; 3/26/2018.)
+(Parker, Ashley & Rucker, Philip & Dawsey, Josh; “‘Not in a Punch-Back Mode’: Why Trump Has Been Largely Silent on Stormy Daniels”; The Washington Post; 3/26/2018.)

-On top of consorting with adult-film actresses and Playboy models — while his wife was home nursing his months-old newborn — every kid in America knows Donald Trump is the ultimate lying rat bastard.
+On top of consorting with adult-film actors and Playboy models — while his wife was home nursing his newborn — every kid in America knows Donald Trump is the ultimate lying rat bastard.
 How do they know this?
 No, not because he said it’s the Democrats’ fault that DACA is dead.
 No, not because he said he has no dealings with Russia.
 Not because he claimed massive voter fraud cost him the popular vote.
-Not even because he said his inaugural crowd size was bigger than Obama’s, which anyone with eyes could easily refute.
+Not even because he said his inaugural crowd size was bigger than Obama’s, which anyone with eyes easily could refute.